PhilCK/LD18/README.txt

 Thanks To:
-Jlrn and Gosu IRC for Gosu help.
+Jlnr and Gosu IRC for Gosu help.
 DrPetter and J.Bengtsson SFXR/CFXR for the sounds.
 Roisin for being patient with me.
 Meagan for snacks and drinks :)